ShaunaMyers/ShaunaMyers/README.md

 Fun fact about me: I've completed the last 3 months of my remote program, at Turing, from the beautiful country of Scotland.
 So, I have become a professional at balancing communication and work with team members whilst in drastically different time zones.

-- 💡 I am currently learning TypeScript and PostgreSQL.
+- 💡 I am currently learning TypeScript and GraphQL.
 - 💬 [LinkedIn](https://www.linkedin.com/in/shauna-myers/)
 - 👩🏻‍🏫 Education History: Psychology, art school, business administration, and architecture/drafting/design.
 - 🏋🏻‍♀️ Work History: Most of my employment history has been in the casino industry, as a supervisor and a table games dealer.
 This allows me to work in a fast paced and ever changing environment.
 It has equipped me with top tier interpersonal skills and with an incredible ability to mediate and resolve conflicts.